Coronavirus: Support for business - FAQs

 Q: Am I eligible for any grant funding support through the Council?
 If so, how do I access the funding?

 A: If you are currently eligible for Small Business Rate Relief (SBRR) or rural rate relief, you will be eligible for a one-off grant of £10,000 to help meet your ongoing business costs.
 If you are operating in the retail, hospitality or leisure sectors, you will be eligible for a one-off grant of either £10,000 (if your rateable value is below £15,000) or £25,000 (if your rateable value is between £15,000 and £51,000).
-If you are eligible for one of these grants and you have paid your business rates by direct debit in the last three months then we will make this payment directly to your bank account in the next few days.
-Other eligible businesses will need to provide us with further information via an online form to receive a grant.
+Eligible businesses will need to provide us with further information via an online form to receive a grant.
+We will be in touch with businesses who have received a grant, though it is likely that payments will be in your account first.
+Payments typically take five to ten working days, so please check your business bank account.

 Q: How do I find out if I am eligible for Small Business Rate Relief (SBRR) or rural rate relief?